Ada Semantic Interface Specification: Complete ASIS analysis

 The last and final stage of the ASIS structure is the completion of ASIS analysis.
 This is where everything is finalised and reviewed to perform any post processing to the ASIS analysis.
 The ASIS context is also closed and disassociated and ASIS is eventually finalised.

 Design criteria

 As ASIS continues to evolve similarly so does the evolution of its design criteria.
 The criteria for how ASIS can be designed can be sorted into 9 different categories; wide acceptance, transportability, uniformity and cohesiveness, implementability, state of technology, extensibility, ada terminology and style, performance and minimal set of interfaces.

 1. Wide acceptance

-It must be designed according to this criteria so that a wide variety of tools can be used for ASIS.
+It must be designed according to this criterion so that a wide variety of tools can be used for ASIS.
 Designing it with this allows the interface library to be more flexible and available for tools across other platforms, Ada vendor implementations.
 It also allows for it to reduce training time for tool users and developers.